Gaussian Equivalence for Self-Attention: Asymptotic Spectral Analysis of Attention Matrix: Introduction

 \subsection{Related Work}

+\paragraph{Complementary asymptotic theories of attention} Prior theoretical analyses of attention mostly operate in regimes different from ours.
+Infinite-head limits recover GP/NTK descriptions for multi-head attention \citep{hron2020infinite}.
+For single standard attention layers, \citet{sakai2025inf} identify the exact infinite-width law via tensor programs, again in a different limit from the proportional regime considered here.
+At the level of deep transformers, \citet{bordelon2024infinite} analyze infinite limits of training dynamics, whereas \citet{giorlandino2025two} study signal propagation at initialization and characterize rank-collapse and entropy-collapse regimes.
+Our proportional-limit result is complementary to these works: it gives an exact random-initialization baseline for the bulk non-Perron singular-value distribution of a single standard softmax attention matrix when the context length and embedding dimension grow together.

-\paragraph{Spectral analysis of attention matrices} Prior work~\citep{saada2025mind} modeled the attention matrix via i.i.d.\ random Markov matrices, invoking the circular-law theorem for random Markov matrices~\citep{bordenave2012circular} and concluding that a spectral gap emerges.
-This argument relies on independence to show the squared singular value distributions converge to the Marchenko-Pastur law.
-In contrast, we do not assume i.i.d.\ entries and prove that the asymptotic behavior is distinct from that law.
-A recent analysis~\citep{liao2025random} of in-context memorization for nonlinear attention studies an entrywise variant with a rank-one structure in the attention weights and remarks that the normalizer is asymptotically constant.
-Our control of fluctuations of the normalization term justifies this replacement and may strengthen such entrywise approximations.
-Our results, however, target the spectrum of standard softmax attention.
+\paragraph{Spectral analysis of attention matrices} Prior work~\citep{saada2025mind} modeled first-layer key-query attention with orthonormal inputs by a random Markov surrogate generated from i.i.d.\ weights followed by row normalization; for this surrogate, the bulk singular-value law is quartercircular~\citep{bordenave2012circular}, equivalently yielding a Marchenko--Pastur law for squared singular values.
+Our result instead treats the exact bilinear softmax attention matrix in a proportional regime and shows that its limiting bulk law differs from that surrogate prediction.
+A recent analysis~\citep{liao2025random} studies an entrywise attention variant under signal-plus-noise inputs and a full-plus-rank-one structure in the attention weights ($W_K^\top W_Q = I + w_K w_Q^\top$), and remarks that the normalizer is asymptotically constant for truncated-exponential attention up to a scaling factor.
+Our control of fluctuations of the normalization term provides related support for analogous normalizer replacements and may strengthen such entrywise approximations.
+Our results, however, target the bulk singular-value distribution of standard softmax attention with general bilinear scores.

+\paragraph{Nonlinear RMT, Gaussian equivalence, and early feature learning} Beyond GP/NTK limits, a substantial random-matrix literature studies nonlinear random-feature and kernel matrices directly. \citet{pennington2017nonlinear} initiated nonlinear random matrix theory for deep learning, \citet{louart2018random} derived deterministic equivalents for Gram matrices of random neural feature maps, and \citet{benigni2021eigenvalue} established rigorous bulk laws for nonlinear models.
+Gaussian equivalence has since been extended to structured-data settings \citep{goldt2022gaussian}.
+In a related direction, \citet{wang2024nonlinear} study nonlinear spiked covariance models and signal propagation through trained features, providing spectral characterizations that go beyond static kernels.
+Closest to the present motivation, recent one-step feature-learning analyses show that even a very small amount of training can create low-rank spikes or spiked random-feature equivalents, thereby changing both spectra and generalization \citep{ba2022highdim, cui2024asymptotics, moniri2024theory}.
+Our contribution extends this nonlinear RMT / Gaussian-equivalence program to standard softmax attention, where the softmax normalizer couples entries across each row and the score matrix itself is not i.i.d.